jsiegenthaler/homebridge-eosstb/README.md

 npm install -g homebridge-eosstb
 ```

-## Usage Notes
-Quickly switch input using the information (i) button in the Control Centre remote

 ## Remote Control Supported Keys
 The following keys are supported by in the Apple TV Remote in the Control Center